spin down your clustercortex cluster down# update your CLIbash -c "$(curl -sS https://raw.githubusercontent.com/cortexlabs/cortex/0.19/get-cli.sh)"# confirm versioncortex version# spin up your clustercortex cluster up

 cortex cluster configure

-# spin down your clustercortex cluster down# update your CLIbash -c "$(curl -sS https://raw.githubusercontent.com/cortexlabs/cortex/0.18/get-cli.sh)"# confirm versioncortex version# spin up your clustercortex cluster up
+# spin down your clustercortex cluster down# update your CLIbash -c "$(curl -sS https://raw.githubusercontent.com/cortexlabs/cortex/0.19/get-cli.sh)"# confirm versioncortex version# spin up your clustercortex cluster up

-In production environments, you can upgrade your cluster without downtime if you have a service in front of your Cortex cluster:
+In production environments, you can upgrade your cluster without downtime if you have a backend service or DNS in front of your Cortex cluster:

 Spin up a new cluster.
 For example:

 cortex cluster up --config new-cluster.yaml --env new (this will create a CLI environment named

 Re-deploy your APIs in your new cluster.
 For example, if the name of your CLI environment for your old cluster is

 cortex get --env old to list all running APIs in your old cluster, and re-deploy them in the new cluster by changing directories to each API's project folder and running